ZachBray/simple-binary-encoding-wiki/Java-OTF-User-Guide.md

 ### Decoding Enums

 Enums are encoded on the wire as simple integers or characters.
-It is necessary to lookup the encoded representation in the metadata to understand the wire encoded value.
+It is necessary to lookup the encoded representation via the metadata tokens to understand the wire encoded value.

     public void onEnum(final Token fieldToken,
                        final DirectBuffer buffer, final int bufferIndex,